Law of cotangents: Generalization to cyclic quadrilaterals

+The identity follows from the half-angle formulas for a cyclic quadrilateral together with Brahmagupta's formula.
+In the degenerate case $d=0$, the quadrilateral reduces to a triangle and the identity gives the classical law of cotangents.

 Other identities called the "law of cotangents"

 The law of cotangents is not as common or well established in trigonometry as the laws of sines, cosines, or tangents, so the same name is sometimes applied to other triangle identities involving cotangents.
 For example:

 The sum of the cotangents of two angles equals the ratio of the side between them to the altitude through the third vertex: